NigelEarle/AWS-CSA-Notes-2018/VPC/Exam tips/README.md

 - Security groups are Statful; NACLs are Stateless
   - Must open both inbound and outbound ports for NACLs
 - NO TRANSITIVE PEERING!!
+- Allowed 5 VPC's in each AWS Region by default

 ## Flow Logs